johnwason/pyri_sandbox/doc/pyri_dialect_specification.md

 25. Global module scope for all but functions is denied because module scope is never executed
 26. Ellipsis (...) is denied

+## Safe builtins and modules

+### Safe builtins

+RestrictedPython provides a set of [three builtin groups](https://restrictedpython.readthedocs.io/en/latest/usage/policy.html#predefined-builtins):

+* `safe_builtins` a safe set of builtin modules and functions
+* `limited_builtins` restricted sequence types
+* `utility_builtins` access to standard modules like math, random, string, and set

+The PyRI restricted Python dialect provides `safe_builtins` and `limited_builtins` for the user.
+The base sandbox has limited functionality, with all standard library and utility functions provided by plugins.

+### Guard Functions

+RestrictedPython modifies the AST to add "guard functions" to certain unsafe operations.
+These guard functions are designed to prevent unsafe behavior, or behavior that is confusing to novice users.
+PyRI modifies these guard functions to allow plugin objects to be accessed safely.
+See the plugin object section for more details.

+## User-defined data types

+The restricted Python dialect restricts the use of the `class` keyword.
+This prevents the definition of user-defined Python types.
+The reason for this restriction is to simplify the dialect for novice users, since Python class definitions can be complex and ambiguous at times.
+Python does not have a pure data structure type, meaning that any Python object contains both data and code (functions).
+Python objects also do not provide strong type checking.
+The restricted Python dialect requires user-defined pure data structure types that enforce strong data typing.
+These user-defined types are used within the restricted Python sandbox, and with the global variable table.

+The user-defined structure types contain named "fields" of data, like most programming languages.
+It is implemented as a standard Python class, with `__getattr__` and `__setattr__` overridden to implement the user-defined fields, and also implement type checking to enforce the specified data types.
+The user defines these types using a type editor in the PyRI user interface, by modifying a YAML file directly, or specified in a plugin.
+Fields may have the following types:

+* `int` (64 bit signed integer)
+* `float` (64 bit floating point)
+* `str` (unicode string)
+* `list` (list or nested list)
+* `dict` (dictionary)
+* `struct` (user-defined structure)
+* `object` (plugin object)
+* `device` (device provided by a plugin)
+* `signal` (signal provided by a plugin)

+## Plugins

+The PyRI architecture is designed around plugins.
+The core functionality is implemented to allow for programming of generic systems, with specialized functionality like robot motion programming implemented using plugins.
+This allows for greater customization of the architecture, and avoids overspecialization of the core system that can make future improvements difficult.
+Plugins provide a number of different features to the overall system.
+For the restricted Python dialect, the following are significant:

+* Additional Python utility functions for use in the restricted Python sandbox.
+* Plugin objects that can be accessed by the sandbox
+* Devices that can be accessed by the sandbox
+* User-defined data types

+Plugins inject the functions, objects, devices, and types into the sandbox using the local and global tables passed to the `exec` function that executes the compiled sandbox code.
+Which functions and variables are injected into the sandbox is configured with a user interface, or with a YAML file that is associated with the sandbox software module.
+Helper functions are provided to access elements that were not directly injected, but this is not recommended.

+Plugins must also provide a set of Blockly block definitions and validation routines that correspond to the Python functions, types, devices, and objects provided by the plugin.
+These block definitions also contain instructions on how to compile the block to Python for use in the sandbox.
+Plugins must be designed with consideration for Blockly use, since most users will most novice users will likely prefer Blockly over Python.
+Complex object-based or full object-oriented design should be avoided when possible, preferring simple, straightforward functional commands.